Shirkie01/InjectionModloader/README.md

 A basic injection mod loader for non-IL2CPP Unity games.

 ## How to Use
-Copy InjectionModLoader.dll to the [GAME]_Data/Managed folder.
+Copy InjectionModLoaderFW.dll to the [GAME]_Data/Managed folder.
 Create a "Mods" folder in the game's root directory.
 Place any mods in this folder.

 Use an IL editor to inject a call to ModLoader.LoadMods() in Assembly-CSharp.dll.